How to paint a galaxy with salt and rice

 Depending on your preference, you can use salt in different grains or rice for watercoloring effects.
 The amount of water as well as the amount of salt decide on the result.
 A lot of water and a lot of salt take away so much water and color pigment from your picture that only around the grains of salt an intensive edge will stay.
 If you use the salt sparingly, you will get white spots with a smaller dark centre.
 It would be better to test it on your own first so that you get a feeling for the right amount and the desired effect.

-Step 3: The Salt Effect
+Step 3: The salt effect

 Now sprinkle the salt in the paint while it’s still wet.
 In addition to conventional table salt, you can also use coarse salt as well as rice grains, as in our example.
 Simply try out various effects to find what you like best.